Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 You can check that everything is working by running the `simplenet_infer_python.py` script.
 It's set up with MPI such that a different GPU device is associated with each MPI rank.
-If you have four GPUs available then use the following, otherwise adjust the number of MPI ranks.
+You should substitute `<NP>` with the number of GPUs you wish to run with:
 ```
-mpiexec -np 4 python3 simplenet_infer_python.py
+mpiexec -np <NP> python3 simplenet_infer_python.py
 ```
 This reads the model in from the TorchScript file and runs it with an different input tensor on each GPU device: [0.0, 1.0, 2.0, 3.0, 4.0], plus the device index in each